idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     ifThenElse False t e = e

 This function uses one of the ``t`` or ``e`` arguments, but not both.
-We would prefer if *only* the argument which was used was evaluated.
+We would prefer if *only* the argument that is used were evaluated.
 To achieve this, Idris provides a ``Lazy`` primitive, which allows evaluation to be suspended.
 It is a primitive, but conceptually we can think of it as follows: